Charm Communications: Background

-The company’s television advertising media resources include its exclusive arrangement with four programs on CCTV, two sateline television channels, Shanghai, China Dragon TV and Tianjin, China Sateline TV, etc. It also has an agreement with Beijing Gehua Cable Network to operate digital media advertising on its interactive high definition television (HDTV) digital cable platform.
+The company's television advertising media resources include its exclusive arrangement with four programs on CCTV, two satellite television channels, Shanghai, China Dragon TV and Tianjin, China Satellite TV, etc. It also has an agreement with Beijing Gehua Cable Network to operate digital media advertising on its interactive high definition television (HDTV) digital cable platform.
 The company operates its business through three segments including Media Investment Management, Advertising Agency, and Branding and Identity Services.
 The targeted market is still positioned domestically with nine top clients who accounted for 18.1% ratio of the total revenue of the company in 2009.
 They are China Telecom, PICC, Agricultural Bank of China, China CITIC Bank, Snowbeer, Yunnan Baiyao, C-Bons, Wahaha Joint Venture Company and Midea.
-In 2012, the company was named as CCTV’s Top Advertising Agency for ninth consecutive year.
+In 2012, the company was named as CCTV's Top Advertising Agency for ninth consecutive year.